ShinChven/doc-gpt/README.md

 - Batch processing of files with customizable batch size
 - Flexible input options: process single files or entire directories
 - Customizable prompts and system instructions
+- **Automatic loading of default prompt from prompt.md in the current working directory**

 ## Installation